Frequently Asked Questions

 - Once you think you have found all relevant studies, check the recommended studies, which are generated based on the studies in your list, and add any relevant recommendations.

-Each study in a list for a question that can be answered "yes or no", can be assigned one of 6 labels.
-These labels are: "yes", "no", "mixed results", "insufficient evidence", "could not identify" and "no data".
+Each study in a list for a question that can be answered "yes or no", can be assigned one of 3 labels.
+These labels are: "yes", "no" and "could not identify".

 The label assigned to a study represents the answer that that specific study gave to a question.
 For example, if one study found that soda taxes do reduce soda consumption, it would receive a "yes" label, while a study that found that soda taxes did not reduce soda consumption would receive a "no" label.

-The label "couldn't identify" means that State of K wasn't able to identify the study's response to the question based on the information that was available.
+The label "couldn't identify" could mean several things.
+The most likely explanation is that State of K wasn't able to identify the study's response to the question based on the information that was available.
 This label is often applied when the person creating the list adds a study that seems like it directly examines the question, but it isn't clear from the title or abstract how the study answers the question and the full text of the study isn't accessible.

 The label "no data" means that no one has entered a label yet.